uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_unordered_set_cls/safe_modifiers.rst

     Transfers those elements from ``source`` that do not exist in the container.

-    In case of merging with the container with multiple equal elements, it is unspecified which element would be transfered.
+    In case of merging with the container with multiple equal elements, it is unspecified which element would be transferred.

     No copy or move constructors of ``value_type`` are performed.